-In Tab.
-I we show a selection of real networks and their properties, as well as their classification into the categories described above.
-There are several real networks for both categories I and II, where $\beta < 1$.
+In Table I, we show a selection of real networks and their properties, as well as their classification into the categories described above.
+There are several real networks for both categories I and II, where $\beta \leq 1$ .
 Note also that the absolute value of the average local clustering is, on its own, not a good indicator for geometric coupling strength.
-For example, the value of \overline{c} for the Words network is relatively high, but it is still a class I network.
+For example, the value of $\overline{c}$ for the WordAdjacency-English network is relatively high, but it is still a type-I network.
 This is because the triangles in the network can also be formed due to the presence of high degree nodes, meaning that this level of average local clustering can also be obtained in the configuration model.
-Another interesting observation is the presence of several gene regulatory and protein-protein interaction networks in the region $\beta < 1$, as well as the fact that several ecological networks are deemed to have extremely weak geometry.
+Another interesting observation is the presence of several gene regulatory and protein-protein interaction networks in the region $\beta \leq 1$ , as well as the fact that several ecological networks are deemed to have extremely weak geometry.